KeturahDev/merchant-store-redux/README.md

 * Click green "Clone or Download" button.
 * Click "Download ZIP".
 * Click downloaded file to unzip.
-* Open folder called "galactic-age-calculator".
+* Navigate to folder called "react-merchent-store" in terminal.
-* Right click "index.html" and select your preferred browser or text editor.

-## Future Additions

-* Add planet images.
-* Add planet informational details.
-* Add functionality for Saturn and Uranus.
+* Run "npm start" to auto start a local instance in your browser at http://localhost:3000/.

 ## Known Bugs